-You know those gifts people give you and you think, this is the thing you wanted for yourself, isn't it?
-Well, in 2007 my brother gave me one of those — a weekend pass to Emerald City Blues Festival.
-He'd been taking me out swing dancing since back in 2002, and I thought it was pretty alright.
-So I went, to humor him.
+You know those gifts people give you and you think, hey, this is a gift you wanted for yourself, isn't it?
+Well, in 2007 Brecca's brother gave her one of those — a weekend pass to Emerald City Blues Festival.
+He'd been dragging her out swing dancing since back in 2002, and she thought it was pretty alright.
+So she went, to humor him.
 Cue lifelong obsession.
 Now, you know how this part of the story goes: dancing till dawn every night, traveling, taking classes, sleeping on friends' floors, sloughing off everything that is not dance.
 Life becoming nothing but dance.
 Then, a few years in, life becoming a few things besides dance.
-Art, writing, a career as a Montessori teacher, graduate school.
+Art, writing, teaching, graduate school in psychology.
 But always coming back to the blues.
 Coming back to the music that lives in the most achingly painful and passionate human places.
-I have a suspicion that this — turning to creation in celebration and in struggle, as the blues always does — is what we humans are meant for.
-It's an honor to help bring that gift to ya'll this year at the return of my inaugural blues event: Emerald City Blues.
+Brecca has a suspicion that this — turning to creation in celebration and in struggle, as the blues always does — is what we humans are meant for.
+It's an honor to help bring that gift to ya'll for yet another year of her inaugural blues event: Emerald City Blues Festival.

 (She / Her)